Charge density wave solutions of the Hubbard model in the composite operator formalism: Results

 We then examine the effect of quenched disorder on unidirectional CDW.
 In cuprates, inherent inhomogeneities typically lead to short-range unidirectional density modulations (approximately $10a_0$ to $100 a_0$)~\cite{frano2020charge, VojtaCDWRev}.
 While quenched disorder disrupts long-range order by acting as random fields for phases with broken translational symmetry~\cite{ImryMa}, it can also pin dynamic CDW fluctuations, making them observable through local scanning tunneling probes~\cite{VojtaCDWRev}.

 We start the calculations with the self consistent density wave solution obtained in the previous section and introduce disorder $V_i$ on each lattice site.
-The disorder is randomly chosen from a uniform box distribution $V_i=[-V/2, V/2]$, with $V$ representing the strength of the disorder.
-We simulate the system on a $40\times40$ lattice at $\delta=0.1$, averaging the results over $20$ independent configurations.
+For $V=0$ and identical system size, the unidirectional and full real space calculations converge to the same solutions as expected.
+The disorder is randomly chosen from a uniform box distribution $V_i \in [-V/2, V/2]$, with $V$ representing the strength of the disorder.
+We simulate the system on a $40\times40$ lattice at $\delta=0.1$.

+We track the disorder evolution of amplitude of the CDW modulations \(\chi(Q_n)\) and the ordering wavevector.
+To determine these, we Fourier transform the local density and obtain $S(\mathbf{q})$.
+The ordering vector is determined by the position of the dominant peak of $S(\mathbf{q})$.
+Note that the ordering wavevector can change in the presence of disorder and generally become bidirectional $\mathbf{Q_n}$.
+However, the overall unidirectionality is maintained in our finite size calculation, although the $Q_n$ varies.
+The amplitude of the CDW modulations is given by the peak intensity, i.e., $\chi(Q_n)=S(Q_n)$.
+Both these quantities are evaluated by averaging over $20$ independent configurations.

 Fig.~(\ref{fig:fig4}a) illustrates the evolution of the strength of CDW order $\chi(Q_n)$ as a function of disorder, for two different $Q_n$ of the clean system i.e. at $V=0$.
 The strength of the CDW ordering peak diminishes upon disordering the system.
 However, CDWs with shorter $Q_n(V=0)$ (larger period) exhibit greater resilience to disorder.
 In 2D systems, long-range CDW order is expected to be destroyed by any finite disorder, leading to inhomogeneous regions or ``puddles"~\cite{SubirCDWdis,BanerjeePRB}.
 The greater resilience of long wavelength CDW to the disorder indicates a tendency to form larger puddles of the coherent charge modulations only.
-In Fig.~(\ref{fig:fig4}b), we present the dominant wavevector of the CDW modulation, extracted from the Fourier components of the electron density profile.
+In Fig.~(\ref{fig:fig4}b), we present the dominant wavevector of the CDW modulation.
 As the disorder strength increases, the ordering wavevector diminishes.
 However, the dominant ordering of $Q_n=0.125$ remains stable up to higher $V$.

 We depict the CDW profile for two $Q_n(0)$ values at two disorder strengths to visually compare their local effects.
 Interestingly, remnants of the uniform charge modulation from clean systems persist even in disordered environments, as shown in Fig~(\ref{fig:fig4}c-f).
 In Fig.~(Fig.(\ref{fig:fig4}c), even for weak disorder, some of the Mott regions vanish, and some half-filled regions merge, creating a larger puddle.
 As disorder increases, such merging occurs at several locations, and the CDW profile loses its initial coherent modulation pattern completely (Fig.(\ref{fig:fig4}d)).